 Despite this hazardous work setting, nurses in a number of countries are comparably paid less.
 Countries such as Kenya, Philippines, and the UK have nurses clamoring for being overworked and underpaid.

 In Kenya, nurses are being given twice the workload.
 Even in the US, it is not unusual for one nurse to be asked to do the job of 3 full-time nurses.
 Similarly, in the Philippines, a nurse would be forced to stay on duty longer than the legally mandated eight hours, because the hospital lacks nurses.
 Earlier this year, two thousand nurses from all over the UK gathered in Westminster to protest against the 14% real-terms cut in wages.

-These news are disheartening considering the dedication and hard work we do.
+These news is disheartening considering the dedication and hard work we do.
 More often than not, we go above and beyond your duties for your patients.

 Doctors prescribe treatment, but it’s the nurses who administer the drug.
-Doctors operate, but it is us who give the critical post-surgery care.
-Hence, if a hospital is short of nurses, it’s capability to properly take care of patients may be compromised.
+Doctors operate, but it is we who give critical post-surgery care.
+Hence, if a hospital is short of nurses, it’s the capability to properly take care of patients may be compromised.

 What is more alarming, is that the WHO has recently reported that the world is in fact facing an international nurse shortage.

 Global Demand for Nurses

 The World Health Organization reports that 48% of its member states have less than 3 nurses per 1,000 people.
 In most countries, nurses and midwives make up more than 50% of the national health workforce.
 Despite this, there is currently a 9 million shortage of nurses worldwide.

 Although for most of the world, the shortage is estimated to be reduced to 7.6 million, the shortage in the African and Eastern Mediterranean Regions is expected to worsen.

 In fact, in WHO’s list of top 10 countries in dire need of nurses, most of these countries is made up of African and Eastern Mediterranean nations.
 For the purpose of brevity, we will only list the top 5 just to show the extent of the global nurse inadequacy.